massage

 Notice your posture.
 Is your upper back rounded?
 Are your shoulders pulled forward?
 Can you guess what you need to do to give yourself some back pain relief?

 Start out by massaging the pectoralis muscles.
 Those are the large muscles on your chest.
 Near your armpit you can reach the fingers of your opposite hand under the muscle and with your thumb on top squeeze it.
+Your armpit itself should not be massaged so be careful.
+Stay toward the front edge of the armpit, just where the muscle attaches.
 Do that a few times.
 Cover as much as the muscles as you can like this.
 Then starting at your collarbone use your fingertips to do circular strokes and cover the entire muscle like this.
 Do this on both sides.
-Once your done that stretch the muscle out.
+Once you've done that stretch the muscle out.

 You can stretch your pecs by standing in a door frame.
 Put your arms up at 90 degree angles so they are on the door frame.
 Now just lean forward to stretch your pecs.